Glass-Like Random Catalogues for Two-Point Estimates on the Light Cone: Conclusions

+In future work, it would be interesting to perform a robust theoretical modeling of the variance of the LS estimator using glass-like catalogues, in a similar fashion as in \cite{Keihanen:2019vst}, to gain a better understanding of this scaling.

 For the data catalogues used in this work, we find that the LS estimate using a glass-like catalogue with $\alpha=2$ is as precise the LS estimate using a Poisson-sampled random catalogue with $\alpha=20$.
 While this translates to a hundredfold speedup of the $\mathcal{O}(N^2)$ computation of the $R_1R_2$ pair-counts, increasing $\alpha$ further would make the advantage of the glass-like catalogues even more pronounced, due to the steeper power law with the glass-like catalogues (even though we expect the power law slope to become closer to $-2/3$ for larger $\alpha$).

-We suggest that the glass-like random catalogues will also prove to be useful for pair-count based estimates of higher order statistics such as the three-point correlation function, where the computation time scales like $\mathcal{O}(N^3)$.
+Our results apply specifically to catalogues with survey volumes, number densities and estimator bin widths as specified in this work, but should translate to catalogues with different volumes and number densities if the $d$-bin width is adapted accordingly and if a well-resolved Zeldovich grid is computationally affordable.